medelman17/tn-justice-bus/memory-bank/activeContext.md

 - **Memory Bank Maintenance**: Keeping documentation aligned with project progress

 ## 2. Recent Changes

+- **NextAuth.js v5 Migration Implementation**:

+  - Successfully migrated from NextAuth.js v4 to v5 beta
+  - Implemented a split configuration approach for edge compatibility:
+    - Created `auth.config.ts` with edge-compatible code for middleware
+    - Created `auth.ts` with full Supabase adapter integration
+  - Updated middleware to use direct cookie checking without edge-incompatible dependencies
+  - Added support for both old and new cookie formats during transition
+  - Fixed type issues with session and token handling for stricter typing
+  - Added environment variable fallbacks for both AUTH* and NEXTAUTH* prefixes
+  - Updated documentation with detailed migration summary
+  - Created comprehensive rollback plan in case of future issues
+  - Successfully tested all authentication flows after migration

+- **NextAuth.js v5 Migration Planning**:

+  - Analyzed new features and breaking changes in NextAuth.js v5
+  - Developed a comprehensive migration strategy focused on:
+    - Edge compatibility with a split configuration approach
+    - Universal `auth()` function for all authentication contexts
+    - Updated package dependencies and adapter imports
+    - Consistent environment variable management
+  - Created detailed implementation guide with:
+    - Step-by-step migration instructions
+    - Code examples for all required changes
+    - Testing strategies and troubleshooting tips
+    - Rollback plan for risk mitigation
+  - Added the migration plan to the docs directory as `nextauth-v5-migration-guide.md`
+  - Updated the documentation index in `docs/README.md`

+- **SMS Verification Enhancement Planning**:

+  - Analyzed current phone verification implementation
+  - Designed a production-ready verification code system that:
+    - Stores verification codes in the database with expiration
+    - Integrates with the existing Knock SMS notification service
+    - Implements proper security measures and rate limiting
+    - Maintains offline-first compatibility
+  - Created detailed implementation guide with:
+    - Database schema for verification codes
+    - API routes for code generation and verification
+    - Enhanced UI components for the verification flow
+    - Security considerations and testing strategies
+  - Added the enhancement plan to the docs directory as `sms-verification-enhancement-guide.md`
+  - Updated the documentation index in `docs/README.md`

 - **Next.js 15 Route Groups Implementation**: